EliAndrewC/l7r/setting/l7r.md

 ##### Miscellaneous specific cases

-- Some members of the Suicide Rider clan entered the territory of the Slashing Goat clan.
+- Some members of the Suicide Rider Clan entered the territory of the Slashing Goat Clan.
 After getting into an argument and being insulted, they hurled insults in return and rode away.
 They were followed by a Slashing Goat rider to watch them.
 They turned around and captured the rider, tying him to a tree and then riding back into Suicide Rider lands.
 The man they tied up died of thirst before he was found.
 The Suicide Riders claimed they had no reason to believe this would happen, since he was still in Slashing Goat territory.
 The Kuraldai ordered them to be buried up to their necks until they themselves died of thirst.

-- Three children from the Desert Wind clan dumped horse feces down a well in the territory of the Reddened Cloak clan as a prank.
+- Three children from the Desert Wind Clan dumped horse feces down a well in the territory of the Reddened Cloak Clan as a prank.
 This led to many of the people getting sick and was deemed poisoning, which always results in death.
 However, because those involved were children, their fathers were put to death instead for failing to adequately instruct their sons.

-- While Moto Gaheris and his armies were engaged in raids in Lion lands during the war, a number of young men from the Moto tribe got into an argument with some members of the Black Horse clan over grazing and took 20 of their sheep.
-This resulted in an altercation in which a member of the Black Horse clan was killed.
+- While Moto Gaheris and his armies were engaged in raids in Lion lands during the war, a number of young men from the Moto tribe got into an argument with some members of the Black Horse Clan over grazing and took 20 of their sheep.
+This resulted in an altercation in which a member of the Black Horse Clan was killed.
 The young men were publicly whipped and forced to pay 100 sheep in repayment.

 - Some farmers (which do actually exist in Moto lands, there just aren't nearly as many of them as anywhere else) had been suffering a rash of chicken thefts.
-Some visiting members from the Moto clan were confronted by some local Vindicator clansmen, who demanded to search them and take an accounting of their whereabouts.
+Some visiting members from the Moto Clan were confronted by some local Vindicator clansmen, who demanded to search them and take an accounting of their whereabouts.
 An altercation resulted, in which two Vindicator clansmen and one Moto clansman were killed.
 The Kuraldai ruled that no further action was needed - the Vindicator were presumably within their rights to request a search, and the Moto were presumably within their rights to refuse, and the fight was therefore mutually agreed upon.
 Or something.
 Rulings are not always explained, and it's not clear what the underlying logic was.

 #### Rules of warfare